AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 ## Step 4: Create an EIP bandwidth plan

-EIP bandwidth plans support regional bandwidth sharing and transfer.
+EIP bandwidth plans support regional bandwidth sharing and transferring.
 You can use EIP bandwidth plans to reduce bandwidth usage costs.

 The following sample code shows how to create an EIP bandwidth plan: